-

 Inspired by the successful layout on our Nova Class ships, the new Medallion suite on board Silver Muse offers spacious comfort with a generous living area, a private veranda that overlooks an endless ocean horizon, and a lavish bathroom with a soaking tub.
 After a day of exploration, nestle under the plush bed linens of your suite and unwind in complete ease — with deliberate details to elevate even the simplest moments of your stay.

-One bedroom: 50 sq m including veranda (9 sq m)Images are intended as a general reference.
-Features, materials, finishes and layout may be different than shown.
+One bedroom: 50 sq m including veranda (9 sq m)Essentials

 - Deck(s): 10, 11